thomasstrassmann/quarterback-performance/README.md

 ### Strategy
 An application about a sport, in connection with statistics is (culturally) appropriate, almost goes without saying and not for nothing there is the expression: "Football is Family".

 Internet sites on statistics are a dime a dozen.
 So what makes the QPA special?
 First of all, it encourages users to collect the statistics of a match day themselves and to deal with them.
 Similar to a scrapbook with stickers.
+By specifying its own statistics, this app is also highly customized, which makes it different from complete rankings of a league.
+The user can therefore create his own leaderboard with his favorite players.

 In addition, the generation of information is very exciting, which is almost unavailable anywhere else, because: A quarterback's averages are not only compared to those of other quarterbacks, creating a leaderboard, but they are also compared to the default quarterback position from the previous year (i.e., averages).
 Thus, the user has a means of comparison that goes beyond traditional statistic rankings.